jrs33/dev-scripts/README.md

 # dev-scripts
-Bash scripts to expedite common development tasks with various tools
+Technology-specific scripts and commands to expedite common development tasks